- NIH BTRC Ultrafast Optical Processes Laboratory Staff Scientist (2012-2013)

 - B.S., B.A.
 (2000), University of Scranton

 2D IR photon echo experiments, through a detailed analysis of spectral lineshapes, cross-peaks, and time dependent changes of the spectral signatures, allow for a direct observation of site-specific events by measuring couplings between vibrations, the appearance of energy transfer, spectral diffusion or chemical exchange events.
-My research will develop and utilize a variety of current and novel infrared markers as spectroscopic rulers that will deliver site-specific structural changes and their time dependence.
+My research develops and utilizes a variety of current and novel infrared markers as spectroscopic rulers that deliver site-specific structural changes and their time dependence.
 In addition, the 2D IR spectral dynamics of the vibrational markers allow detection of the properties of water local to the regions of interest.
-Spectral simulation will bring the results of these novel experimental techniques into relationship with theory, such as molecular dynamics and quantum mechanics.
+Spectral simulation brings the results of these novel experimental techniques into relationship with theory, such as molecular dynamics and quantum mechanics.

-Students in my group will be exposed to both, hands-on experimental laser-based research as well as the application of theory to understand the spectroscopy.
+Students in my group are exposed to both hands-on experimental laser-based research as well as the application of theory to understand the spectroscopy.
 They have the opportunity to work with modern ultrafast laser techniques and learn how such experiments can be applied to understand intrinsic biophysical questions.
-Other spectroscopic techniques, such as circular dichroism, absorption, fluorescence, and vibrational spectroscopy will be utilized.
+Other spectroscopic techniques, such as circular dichroism, absorption, fluorescence, and vibrational spectroscopy are also utilized.